finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(InstrumentsApi)
     request_body = {"correlation":{"identifierType":"LusidInstrumentId","identifier":"LUID_00000000","properties":[{"key":"Instrument/MyScope/SomePropertyName","value":{"labelValue":"SomeValue1"},"effectiveFrom":"2016-09-15T12:00:00.0000000+00:00"},{"key":"Instrument/MyScope/SomePropertyName","value":{"labelValue":"SomeValue2"},"effectiveFrom":"2017-08-10T12:00:00.0000000+00:00"},{"key":"Instrument/MyScope/AnotherPropertyName","value":{"labelValue":"AnotherValue1"},"effectiveFrom":"2018-03-05T12:00:00.0000000+00:00","effectiveUntil":"2019-06-01T12:00:00.0000000+00:00"},{"key":"Instrument/MyScope/AnotherPropertyName","value":{"labelValue":"AnotherValue2"},"effectiveFrom":"2020-03-15T12:00:00.0000000+00:00","effectiveUntil":"2021-01-15T12:00:00.0000000+00:00"}]}} # Dict[str, UpsertInstrumentPropertyRequest] | A list of instruments and associated instrument properties to create or update.
     scope = 'default' # str | The scope in which the instrument lies.
 When not supplied the scope is 'default'. (optional) (default to 'default') identifier_effective_at = 'identifier_effective_at_example' # str | The effective datetime used to resolve each instrument from the provided identifiers.
 Defaults to the current LUSID system datetime if not specified. (optional) success_mode = 'Partial' # str | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial. (optional) (default to 'Partial')

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.batch_upsert_instrument_properties(request_body, scope=scope, identifier_effective_at=identifier_effective_at, success_mode=success_mode, opts=opts)
+        # api_response =  api_instance.batch_upsert_instrument_properties(request_body, scope=scope, identifier_effective_at=identifier_effective_at, success_mode=success_mode, opts=opts)

         # BatchUpsertInstrumentProperties: Batch upsert instruments properties
-            api_response = await api_instance.batch_upsert_instrument_properties(request_body, scope=scope, identifier_effective_at=identifier_effective_at, success_mode=success_mode)
+        api_response = api_instance.batch_upsert_instrument_properties(request_body, scope=scope, identifier_effective_at=identifier_effective_at, success_mode=success_mode)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling InstrumentsApi->batch_upsert_instrument_properties: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters